-The Bunker Adjustment Factor (BAF) refers to a high cost expense, payment or surcharge to individual shipping on ocean vessels.
-This is an additional charge to the base rate of ocean freight, this additional charge reflects the costs of fuel otherwise known as bunker oil.
+The Bunker Adjustment Factor (BAF) refers to a high-cost expense, payment, or surcharge to individuals shipping on ocean vessels.
+This is an additional charge to the base rate of ocean freight.
+This additional charge reflects the costs of fuel otherwise known as bunker oil.
 The bunker adjustment factor reflects the adjustment price of fuel (bunker oil) which is often done on a quarterly basis.

 The Bunker adjustment factor is not the same as the dase fright rate, it is an additional charge.
 Voyage on ocean vessels by individuals often attract BAF and this is subject to fluctuations.

 A Little More on Bunker Adjustment Factor in Shipping on Vessels